samoylenko/wwf7_ssu/README.md

-2003 - WebWiz Forum v7 change any message bug
+2003 - Discovered WebWiz Forum v7 and v6 change any message bug
-I discovered it and created this PoC
-The forum was used internally and externally by Stavropol State University
+PoC for Stavropol State University which was using this forum at it's official web site

 ![Screenshot](/_screenshots/1.png)